Ph.D. Economics Admissions

 - Once an account has been created, applicants can edit the application at their discretion.
 Please complete all questions asked.

-- Request 1-3 letters of recommendation through the online portal.
-Individual letters should not exceed one page: We recommend that your reference provide some information that is not found in the other materials being submitted.
-Topics with regards to your ability to work with others, your discipline and ambition, leadership potential, etc. should be addressed.
+- Request 3 letters of recommendation through the online portal.
+Individual letters should not exceed one page.
+We recommend that your reference provide additional information that is not found in the other materials being submitted.
+We are particularly interested to learn about your preparedness for a rigorous Ph.D. program.
+Topics with regards to your ability to work with others, your scholarly ambition, etc. are also useful.
 Your reference letter(s) should cover aptitudes necessary for your success in the program to which you are applying.

 - Pay application fee.